daronphang/coding_resources/programming_paradigm/OOP/software_patterns/design/creational/builder.md

 Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 Each converter class is called a **builder** in the pattern, and the reader is called **director**.

+Pattern helps in building complex object using simple objects and uses an algorithmic approach.

 ### Applicability

 - Algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled.